bmaunde/guidelines/connector-integration-guide.md

 - A payload containing an error message due to a failure in the Connecter or target system.
 This is the case only when the HTTP status code returned is a **4XX** or a **5XX**.

 ##### Error Payload
-The error paylod is always provided in the following format.
+The error payload is always provided in the following format.

     {